9beach/analyze-sgf/README.en-US.md

 ## Usage

-The first time you run `analyze-sgf`, it creates a `.analyze-sgf.yml` file in your home directory and prints out the default usage as follows: In a Windows environment, it should be run with `analyze-sgf.cmd` rather than `analyze-sgf`, but for convenience, we'll term all as `analyze-sgf`.
+The first time you run `analyze-sgf`, it creates a `.analyze-sgf.yml` file in your home directory and prints out the usage as follows: In a Windows environment, it should be run with `analyze-sgf.cmd` rather than `analyze-sgf`, but for convenience, we'll term all as `analyze-sgf`.
 Now let's look at how to use them one by one.